-It has been my experience, when introducing new characters into games, that the original group will treat the newcomer like they have a defcon 1 level of cooties.
+It has been my experience, when introducing new characters into games, that the original group will treat the newcomer like they have a DEFCON 1 level of cooties.
 It is quite amusing to see the newcomer attempt to breach the circle of trust in a group once introduced.
-It could be that we are trying to role play something interesting and a normal introduction is just not that exciting or maybe we feel that this new character needs to prove themselves worthy before they are fully accepted.
-In some cases I think it is warranted however, most of the time we are just trying to get the new character up and running and get back to the story at hand.
+It could be that we are trying to roleplay something interesting and a normal introduction is just not that exciting or maybe we feel that this new character needs to prove themselves worthy before they are fully accepted.
+In some cases, I think it is warranted however, most of the time we are just trying to get a new character up and running and get back to the story at hand.
 The conversations that characters have with one another can go in circles and sometimes even create tension between one or more characters which can create an interesting dynamic in the storyline or a block in forward inertia.

-For example, lets say we have a group of four investigators who just lost a good friend when they uncovered a Deep One colony beneath the old warehouse they were investigating on the docks.
+For example, let's say we have a group of four investigators who just lost a good friend when they uncovered a Deep One colony beneath the old warehouse they were investigating on the docks.
 They were all pretty banged up and have been discharged from the hospital.
 They convene at the hotel cafe in the morning to regroup and make a plan going forward.
 They decide to head to the local library and try to find anything they can about the caverns they discovered under that warehouse.
-In doing so a professor of geology introduces himself and says that he couldn’t help but overhear them talking about the caverns and being a geologist he offers to provide information about the local subterranean landscape.
+In doing so a professor of geology introduces himself and says that he couldn't help but overhear them talking about the caverns and being a geologist he offers to provide information about the local subterranean landscape.
 The remaining three investigators begin a delicate game of cat and mouse with the professor, which would have you think that he introduced himself as Obed Marsh.
 The conversation turns ugly and the professor is turned away.
-So now we are going to have to find another way to introduce our helpful professor into the group, the suspicion has already been established and so the next encounter is definitely going to seem like the man is tailing the investigators.
+So now we are going to have to find another way to introduce our helpful professor into the group, the suspicion has already been established and so the next encounter is going to seem like the man is tailing the investigators.
 It seems we have role played ourselves into a corner here.
 It is going to take some fairly unorthodox work to get this professor into the inner circle.

 I have had groups who, even when all the characters have been in the core group for some time, still manage to withhold information from each other and keep a tight lip when they know something that could be useful to the group.
 I am not sure what we think we are accomplishing by not spilling our guts about the horrors we know to be true.
-I mean, initially you don’t want to tell people you just met that, you have taken multiple jaunts on winged beasts through endless space to Celeno, but if your buddies were riding right along side you like an episode of cosmic horror CHIPS, why not let them know.
+I mean initially, you don't want to tell people you just met that, you have taken multiple jaunts on winged beasts through endless space to Celeno, but if your buddies were riding right alongside you like an episode of cosmic horror CHIPS, why not let them know.
 You can assess the variable trustworthiness of a person and let out what you think is appropriate for the level of depth that character has been immersed into thus far.
 Even better just dump it in their lap and see how well they handle it.
-If you are trying to protect the person form the horrors you have seen, well there are more right around the corner, it’s better to get it all out in the open, no need to be protective.
-The person you refuse to confide in today could be food for a blasphemous beast tomorrow, so there’s no need to protect their delicate sensibilities.
+If you are trying to protect the person from the horrors you have seen, well there are more right around the corner, it's better to get it all out in the open, no need to be protective.
+The person you refuse to confide in today could be food for a blasphemous beast tomorrow, so there's no need to protect their delicate sensibilities.

 When it comes to mythos tomes and forbidden knowledge I find that there is another point of secrecy that is not entirely necessary.
-Again there are always times when playing your cards close to the vest is the best option but when your fellow investigators are staring down the same mind bending horrors as you are, why keep your knowledge a secret.
+Again there are always times when playing your cards close to the vest is the best option but when your fellow investigators are staring down the same mind-bending horrors as you are, why keep your knowledge a secret.
 It could be that there is an angle that you had not thought of or an application for a spell, which you have failed to recognize.
 Besides telling your friends that you can summon a Hunting Horror gets you serious props in a party situation.
-Yet we keep these things to ourselves, why, is it because we don’t want our companions to know just how crazy we really have become?
-Or is there something inherent in a game such as Call of Cthulhu that makes us want to be secretive and hide in the shadows?
+Yet we keep these things to ourselves, why, is it because we don't want our companions to know just how crazy we have become?
+Or is there something inherent in a game such as Call of Cthulhu that makes us want to be secretive and hide in the shadows.
 Maybe it is that we want our characters to be mysterious to those around them.
 That is fine to an extent but when you have a room full of secretive mystery men and women you end up with a bunch of sideways defensive and guarded conversations that go in circles and get everyone nowhere.

 "Good evening Mr. Brown, we are happy to have you as a dinner guest."